Tzvet05/Factorio_Json_to_blueprint/README.md

 Return value :
 - A C-style, null-terminated string (the Factorio blueprint string)
-- A NULL pointer (if an error occured)
+- A `NULL` pointer (if an error occured)

+## CREDITS

+A special thanks to the contributors of :
+- [cJSON](https://github.com/DaveGamble/cJSON) - Used for the parsing and building of Json objects